 Grooming Requirements: Taking Care of Your French Boodle

 These breeds shed moderately and need to be groomed about 2-3 times a week.
-Baths should only be given when necessary as over bathing can strip the dog’s natural oils and lead to skin problems.
+Baths should only be given when necessary, as over bathing can strip the dog’s natural oils and lead to skin problems.
 Trimming the hair around the anus and between the pads on their feet may also be required.

 You should use a slicker brush, comb, or metal rake to groom your dog.
-Please start at the head and move down their body.
-Be sure to brush in the direction of hair growth and pay close attention to areas where tangles tend to form (behind the ears, under the arms, around the legs).
+Please start at the head and move down the body.
+Be sure to brush in the direction of hair growth and pay close attention to areas where tangles tend to form (behind the ears, under the arms, and around the legs).